-After entering your username and password in the source tab of a Sophos Update Manager in Enterprise Console you receive a timeout error.
-The actual error message shown is
+After entering the username and password in the Source tab of the Sophos Update Manager (SUM) in the Sophos Enterprise Console (SEC), the following error message is received:

 Timeout while attempting to connect to the specified address.
 There may be a problem with the network.
-Would you like to use these source details anyway.
-Yes/No
+Would you like to use these source details anyway?

-The Sophos Update Manager (SUM) server uses port 80 (http) and requires access to the following eight addresses:
+The Sophos Update Manager (SUM) server uses port 80 (HTTP) and port 443 (HTTPS after SUM version 1.7.0).
+It requires access to the following addresses:

 Note: CRL/OCSP sites of globalsign & digicert are correct as of September 2018, but are subject to change due to future update of these infrastructures.